sethbassett/foss_meetups/README.md

-# foss_meetups
-Content for the Tallahassee FOSS Meetups
+# Tallahassee FOSS Meetups

+Tallahassee's homegrown FOSS meetup group.
+Something between a mutual support and therapy group and a GIS lab.

+# Guidelines for presenters and audience

+The first half of each meeting is volunteer-led instruction.
+The second half is a freeform experimentation/mutual assistance/bullshitting session.

+**Presenters:**
+  + Target is 45-60 minute length.
+  + Focus is 'how to do X using FOSS'
+  + Have any prerequisites - software and data - to Seth at least 7 days prior to your scheduled presentation.
+  + Do your best to keep any example data relatively small in size
+  + Slides and handouts should be platform agnostic and exported to HTML or PDF.
+HTML is strongly preferred.
+  + Bring digital copies of your materials with you so Seth can post to github.
+  + Don't stop your presentation to troubleshoot a single person's technical issue - take care of it in the second hour.
+  + Failure is OK!

+**Audience:**
+  + Bing your laptop
+  + Have any prerequisites downloaded and installed when you arrive
+  + If you hit a technical snag and can't resolve it youself, wait until the second half to ask for assistance

+# Scheduled Meetings

+Generally speaking, we meet the first Wednesday of every month, unless otherwise noted.

-# April 3, 2019: Introduction to FOSS GIS
+## April 3, 2019: Introduction to FOSS GIS

 Presenter: Seth W. Bassett, GISP
 Prerequisites: None

- # May 1, 2019: Using Virtual Machines and Linux (Tentative)
+## May 1, 2019: Using Virtual Machines and Linux (Tentative)

  Presenter: Seth W. Bassett, GISP